San Diego Shoplifting Charges

 Hiring an experienced lawyer can help you fight the shoplifting charges or negotiate a plea deal to reduce the penalties.
 An experienced lawyer can also explain your options and advise you on the best course of action for your case.

-Call the Experienced Criminal Defense Attorneys at Dod Law, APC
+San Diego Shoplifting Charges – Call an Experienced Criminal Defense Attorney at Dod Law

 If you or someone you know is facing shoplifting charges in San Diego, it’s important to reach out to a qualified and experienced criminal defense attorney.
 Dod Law, APC has the experience and knowledge to represent your case and provide you with the best outcome possible.
 Our team has over 18 years of experience fighting for our clients’ rights.